APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

+   There is also the common case of a recursive resolver using a forwarder.

    If the resolver is non-validating, and it has a single forwarder clause, then the resolver will presumably mirror the capabilities of